joshuaeckroth/cse230-website/homework/homework-6.markdown

 funds.
 Also write a function that transfers funds from one account (of any type) to another.
 A transfer is a withdrawal from one account and a deposit into the other.
 Since the transfer can be done at any time with any type of account the withdraw function in the classes must be virtual.
+The transfer function utlizes polymorphism in order to transfer funds between *any* subclass of BankAccount.
+So the transfer function should receive BankAccount pointers as the "from" and "to" bank accounts.

 Write a main function that creates two accounts (one from MoneyMarketAccount and one from CDAccount) and tests the transfer function.

 For the classes, create a base class called `BankAccount` that has the name of the owner of the account (a `string`) and the balance in the account (a